mindkomm/types/README.md

 ### admin_columns

 Arguments that are used to add and remove admin columns in the backend.
 Pass an associative array of column names with arguments.
-The column name is the name of the meta field you want to display.

 Here’s an example for a Custom Post Type `event`.